MrBCPT/Prediction-of-Product-Sales/README.md

 <a name='phase3'></a>
 # Phase 3) Evaluation

-The Larger Outlet size sales are low, therefore one recommendation is to improve the footprint of the medium size stores and reduce the large size stores to increase sales.
+The Larger Outlet size sales are low, therefore one recommendation is to improve the footprint of the medium size stores and reduce the large size stores to increase sales.<br>
-Heavier items are sold more, therefore review the product list and focus on the heavier items to increase sales
+Heavier items are sold more, therefore review the product list and focus on the heavier items to increase sales.
+Though there may be a cost implication in terms of transporting and storing heavier items.
+This will need to be evaluated as well.